PriyanshK09/Advance-Web-Development-CSE222/README.md

 - **[Objects.js](Objects.js)** - Objects are variables too.
 But objects can contain many values.
 - **[ObjectConstructor.js](ObjectConstructor.js)** - The Object constructor creates an object wrapper.
 - **[Array.js](Array.js)** - Arrays are a special type of objects.
 The typeof operator in JavaScript returns "object" for arrays.
+- **[ArrayOperations.js](ArrayOperations.js)** - Arrays are a special type of objects.
+The typeof operator in JavaScript returns "object" for arrays.

 ---